-The Asthma and Allergy Foundation of America recommends vacuuming once or twice a week to remove indoor pollutants on furniture and floors.
-During allergy season, consider vacuuming more frequently.
-Use attachments to vacuum curtains, blinds, corners, and other less-obvious areas where dust collects.
+The Asthma and Allergy Foundation of America recommends vacuuming once or twice a week to remove indoor allergens on furniture and floors.
+But during allergy season, you may find yourself vacuuming more frequently.
+Use attachments to target curtains, blinds, corners, and other less-obvious areas where dust tends to collect.

 4. Choose the Right Vacuum

 A good vacuum is a necessary investment for allergy sufferers.
-One that is poorly-designed (and seems to spew out as much gunk as it takes in) can do more harm than good.
+One that’s poorly-designed (and might spew out dust) can actually do more harm than good.

-When it comes to reducing allergens on carpets and other soft surfaces, look for a vacuum with a high-efficiency particulate air filter (HEPA).
-HEPA filters are a mechanical air filter that removes at least 99.7% of airborne particles as small as 0.3 microns (for perspective, a single human hair measures around 80 microns).Allergy sufferers should also look for a vacuum that collects debris in a bag or bin.
-Emptying bagless models creates a dirt cloud that is tough to contain.
+To reduce allergens on carpets and other soft surfaces, look for a vacuum with a high-efficiency particulate air filter (HEPA).
+HEPA filters are mechanical air filters that remove at least 99.7% of airborne particles as small as 0.3 microns.
+For perspective, a single human hair measures around 80 microns.

 Our Favorite Vacuums for Allergies